-Quality technicians continue to hone their technical skills and artistic craft to exceed the dental office’s expectations and patient’s satisfaction.
+Quality technicians continue to hone their technical skills and artistic craft to exceed the dental office’s expectations and patient satisfaction.

-Dental lab technicians should have excellent and steady manual dexterity that allows for manipulation of hand tools for an extended period of time.
+Dental lab technicians should have excellent and steady manual dexterity that allows for the manipulation of hand tools for an extended period.
 Many of the instruments are small and require patience to carve intricate details into a dental appliance.

 Reading comprehension to understand the dentist’s prescription and work orders is vital to success.
 It will prevent unnecessary rework and a satisfied patient the first time.
 Understanding and following operating standards will ensure a safe work environment for the employees and patients.

 Work orders are expected to be completed promptly, making time management skills another essential skill.
 No one likes to feel rushed, but there are typically ways to prioritize a day and manage time more effectively.